WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-23-Legacy-Software.md

 last_modified_at: 2023-07-23
 ---

-Integrating legacy devices (or bringing in legacy devices) into a Quality Management System (QMS) has become essential in the dynamic field of medical devices.
-Regulatory standards are not static.
-They evolve to keep pace with technological advancements, ensuring healthcare safety and efficacy.
+There are some scenarios that you may consider to convert your existing software product to a medical device or bring a legacy software item into part of your Software as Medical Device (SaMD):
+- Your device was not deemed a medical device, but now it is (e.g., due to a regulatory change),
+- You are considering market entry and realize that conforming to an international standard will be a good approach.
+- Your device was a health software, but with a new feature(s) or a modified claim, your device now meets the definition of medical devices,
+  - by the way, in this situation, you may want to check the FDA guidance [Multiple Function Device Products: Policy and Considerations](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/multiple-function-device-products-policy-and-considerations)
+- You are not a medical device company; however, your customer(s) asks you to follow IEC 62304.
+- Your device was designed before the 2015 revision, and now you want to make it conform with IEC 62304:2015.

+(BTW, in all the cases above except the last one, if you don't have a RAQA professional that you can speak with - find one first)

-One critical standard is the IEC 62304, a widely accepted guideline that defines life cycle requirements for developing medical software and software within medical devices.
+If you are considering doing so, preparing your technical files in accordance with ISO 13495, clause 7 is definitely one of the top priorities --- you will need all hands on deck.
+If your device has a software component, the most effective way to cover your product realization is to follow the IEC 62304, a widely accepted guideline that defines life cycle requirements for developing medical software and software within medical devices.

+Of course, you can follow the standard step-by-step.
+However, IEC 62304 designed its clause 4 for bringing the legacy software into IEC 62304 system with a slightly different order that may better suit the needs of the ones who already have their product(s) developed.

 This blog post aims to share thoughts about using Section 4 of the IEC 62304 standard to integrate legacy medical devices into Quality Management Systems (QMS).
-Please note clause 4 is applicable from devices that were not established by any version of IEC 62304 to the devices existing before the 2015 revision and bring them on board.

-Clause 4 includes the following steps
+Clause 4 includes the following steps:

 1. Risk management
 2. Determine the Software Safety Classification of your device and determine the deliverables applicable